St. John School Science & Engineering Inquiry Project

 Project Guidelines for Students & Families

-The Saint John School School Science and Engineering Inquiry Project will be due, on an ongoing basis, in late March and early April of 2018.
-The skills and content-area knowledge required to complete this project are vital elements of the national science standards (NGSS); therefore, all 7th and 8th graders are expected to complete this project.
+The Saint John School Science and Engineering Inquiry Project will be due, on an ongoing basis, in March and April of 2022.
+The science and engineering practices required to complete this project are vital elements of the national science standards (NGSS); therefore, all 7th and 8th graders are expected to complete this project.
 It may seem to be an intimidating assignment at first, but if you create a project that’s interesting to you, and stay on schedule and don’t put things off, it can be both manageable and rewarding.

 Your job for this project is to provide a detailed record of a science or engineering project that you will design and carry out on your own.

-- If you are an 8th grader, you may either do a strict science project as described above, or an engineering project: Identify a need or a problem that can be addressed by creating a new product or process, identify possible solutions to the problem, pick the best solution, test your solution, make improvements to your solution, and test them again.
+- If you are an 8th grader, you may either do a strict science project as described above, or an engineering project: Identify a need or a problem that can be addressed by creating a new product or process, identify possible solutions to the problem, pick the best solution, test your solution, make improvements to your solution, and test them again (use the engineering design process).

 What You Need to Produce: